Adapting Speech Foundation Models for Unified Multimodal Speech Recognition with Large Language Models: Introduction

-AVSR models typically adopt a sequence-to-sequence architecture nowadays, including recurrent neural network transducer (RNN-T)~\cite{rouditchenko24_interspeech} or hybrid connectionist temporal classification (CTC) and attention architectures\cite{petridis2018audio, ma2021end}.
-Recently, audio-visual self-supervised learning has also been proposed to leverage unlabeled audio-visual data for pretraining, such as AV-HuBERT~\cite{shiavhubert}, REVAn~\cite{haliassos2022jointly}, and AV2vec~\cite{haliassos2022jointly}.
-With a further finetuning stage on few labeled data, these methods achieve a strong VSR and AVSR performance.
-Building on these progresses, Haliassos et al. introduced unified speech recognition (USR)~\cite{haliassos2024unified}, which consolidates ASR, VSR, and AVSR tasks within a single model framework.
-This unified approach offers compelling advantages by eliminating the need to construct separate models for each modality, thereby significantly reducing training and deployment costs.
-The conceptual foundation is particularly appealing, as audio and visual lip movements represent complementary signal views of the same articulatory process during speech production.
+Modern AVSR systems predominantly adopt sequence-to-sequence architectures, including recurrent neural network transducers (RNN-T)~\cite{rouditchenko24_interspeech} and hybrid CTC–attention frameworks~\cite{petridis2018audio, ma2021end, 9755926}.
+In parallel, audio-visual self-supervised learning~\cite{9837888, shiavhubert, haliassos2024braven} has emerged as an effective pretraining paradigm for leveraging large-scale unlabeled data, with representative models such as AV-HuBERT~\cite{shiavhubert, shi22_interspeech}, REVAn~\cite{haliassos2022jointly, haliassos2024braven}, and AV2vec~\cite{haliassos2022jointly}.
+After finetuning on limited labeled data, these models achieve strong performance on both VSR and AVSR tasks.
+Building on these advances, Haliassos et al. proposed unified speech recognition (USR)~\cite{haliassos2024unified}, which jointly supports ASR, VSR, and AVSR within a single model, substantially reducing training and deployment costs compared to modality-specific systems.
+More recently, speech foundation models (SFMs) have been explored for VSR~\cite{djilali2023lip2vec, prajwal24_interspeech} and AVSR~\cite{han-etal-2024-xlavs, rouditchenko24_interspeech}.
+Zhang et al.~\cite{ZHANG2025111432} further demonstrated that SFMs can serve as effective teachers for knowledge distillation in audio-visual self-supervised pretraining, achieving competitive results across ASR, VSR, and AVSR benchmarks.
+In addition, several studies have investigated the direct adaptation of SFMs to audio-visual settings, such as Lip2vec~\cite{djilali2023lip2vec} and Whisper-Flamingo~\cite{baevski2020wav2vec, 10999072}.

-Recent works have explored utilizing SFMs for VSR~\cite{djilali2023lip2vec, prajwal24_interspeech} and AVSR~\cite{han-etal-2024-xlavs, rouditchenko24_interspeech}.
-Our previous study~\cite{ZHANG2025111432} proposed using SFMs for knowledge distillation in audio-visual self-supervised pretraining, achieving competitive performance across VSR, ASR, and AVSR benchmarks.
-However, the knowledge distillation approach may inherently limit performance compared to direct utilization of SFMs, particularly in high signal-to-noise ratio (SNR) scenarios where the original models excel.
-Several approaches have focused on the direct utilization of SFMs for audio-visual tasks.
-Lip2vec~\cite{djilali2023lip2vec} proposed reprogramming a wav2vec 2.0 model for lipreading by feeding transformed visual representations to the audio model.
-Whisper-flamingo~\cite{baevski2020wav2vec} adapted the Whisper model for AVSR by incorporating an additional visual encoder to process visual information alongside audio inputs.